 Today we operate primarily from a small stand in the historic Central Market located in downtown Lancaster Pennsylvania.
 Central Market is the oldest continuously operating farmers market in the United States and is so named because of its location right next to the town square in the center of Lancaster City, the oldest inland city in America and the only municipality that has been designated historic due to over 95% of its original housing stock remaining intact.
 In 2012 CNN listed Central Market among the worlds 10 best fresh markets.

 We’ve been making and selling our horseradish on Central Market since the 1930′s.
 And although much has changed over the years we haven’t strayed from what made Long’s horseradish famous.
-You can still find us at the market on Tuesdays and Fridays grating fresh horseradish roots by hand and mixing up our prepared horseradish in small batches one jar at a time.
+You can still find us at the market on Tuesdays, Fridays, and Saturdays grating fresh horseradish roots by hand and mixing up our prepared horseradish in small batches one jar at a time.
 If you love horseradish as much as we do you know that the fresher it is the more natural kick it has and the only way to keep as much of that natural heat intact is to make it and eat it fresh.
 So that’s what we’ve been selling to our loyal customers for generations – The freshest, most naturally vibrant prepared horseradish money can buy.